jrutheiser/dotfiles/README.md

 # Dotfiles

-These are the dotfiles that I use when setting up a new machine.
+These are the dotfiles that I use when setting up a new environment.

 ## Getting Started